abluenautilus/PlateauNEVersio/README.md

 There is also a help section on this page.

-See release section of the GitHub to see changes and to download the .hex to program your Versio!
+See release section of the GitHub to see changes and to download the .bin to program your Versio!

 ## To-do: